 The foundation is right

 Matomo got the hard part right.
-Self-hosted by default.
-GDPR compliant out of the box.
-No third-party cookies required.
-Open source, so you can actually read the code that's collecting data on your visitors.
+You can self-host it with the On-Premise edition.
+It's open source, so you can actually read the code that's collecting data on your visitors.
+The tracker doesn't need third-party cookies, and with the privacy settings configured properly it holds up under GDPR-heavy deployments.
 The data sits on infrastructure you control, not on infrastructure that lives somewhere else and is two product decisions away from changing under you.

 That stack matters more now than it did five years ago.
 The cookie deprecation story has been chaotic but the direction is clear. iOS limits tracking pixels.
 Browsers block them.
-Server-side tracking is the new floor, not the ceiling.
+Server-side tracking has gone from a nice-to-have to the baseline.
 Marketers who built on third-party cookie infrastructure are watching it erode faster than they can replace it.
 Matomo's design held up because it never needed those assumptions in the first place.

 So yes, the foundation is right.
 The thing on top of the foundation is incomplete.